 My friends, when our hearts are focused on God’s purposes and work in our lives, we will learn to wait on Him and trust Him.
 Then our lives will be ones filled with thanksgiving and praise to Him.
 The hope is that our lives would “shine as lights in the world”.

 I need to take my complaints to God and not others.
 In reading the Psalms, I’m thankful for the example we have of David taking his concerns to God (Psalm 142:2).
 I can express to God how I feel but just like David be comforted and reminded that one day these troubles will no longer afflict me (2 Peter 1:4).
 I can complain to God in a way that honors Him and know that I serve a God who understands everything I am thinking and feeling.

 I need to be more consistent in memorizing scripture that pertains to these areas of sinful weakness in my life and bring them to mind and pray them when I’m struggling.
 (Philippians 2, Romans 8:28, 1 Thessalonians 5:18, Colossians 3:1-17).

 Ask those close to me to call me out on this sin in my life.
 My husband and I have been talking much about this, hence why you’re getting this blog post.

-There's a great little book I need to re-read called Everyday Talk and it's so good for parents to remind us how are day to day speech expresses to our children our thoughts about God.
-Convicting read but a good reminder of when we complain about the weather, we're complaining about the sovereignty of God at work in all things.
+There’s a great little book I need to re-read called Everyday Talk and it’s so good for parents to remind us how our day to day speech expresses to our children our thoughts about God.
+Convicting read but a good reminder of when we complain about the weather, we’re complaining about the sovereignty of God at work in all things.